Skip to main content

 Informal private settlements: where the parties involved in a minor accident agree between themselves to settle without involving their insurers.
 Many minor accidents are settled privately to avoid the risk of increased insurance premiums.
 A written release is important in these circumstances to prevent the other party from later making a claim through their insurer or bringing court proceedings.

-A Car Accident Release of Liability is not appropriate for settling claims involving serious life-changing injuries (such as brain injury, spinal injury, or limb loss) without specialist legal advice and court approval, as the courts have powers to ensure that vulnerable claimants receive appropriate compensation in these circumstances.
+A Car Accident Release of Liability is not appropriate for settling claims involving serious life-changing injuries (such as brain injury, spinal injury, or limb loss) without specialist legal advice and court approval, as the courts have powers to confirm that vulnerable claimants receive appropriate compensation in these circumstances.

 What to Include in Your Car Accident Release of Liability (England & Wales)